dfamonteiro/blog/blog/content/posts/perfect-handover.md

 The logic behind this method goes as follows:

 1. Acquire the `QueueLock` and do the following:
-    - If there's a `ReceiveOrder` available, trigger its notification mechanism, take note of its `Id` and remove it from the `ReceiveOrders` list.
+    - If there's a `ReceiveOrder` available, trigger its notification mechanism, capture its `Id` and remove it from the `ReceiveOrders` list.
     - Create our `SendOrder`.
         - If we found a `ReceiveOrder` in the previous step, set our `ReservedReceiverId` to the `Id` of that `ReceiveOrder`.